WillSmartYubico/OpenK/README.md

 This is not an officially supported Google product.

 This project is **proof-of-concept and a research platform**.
 It is **NOT** meant for a daily usage.
-This

 ## OpenK